-A student has the right to accept or decline any portion of an offered financial aid award.
+A student has the right to accept or decline any portion of a financial aid offered award.
 If a student wishes to decline or cancel an offered award, they may submit a written statement to the Student Financial Resources office indicating the award(s) they wish to decline.